leftwm/leftwm-config/README.md

 - migrate legacy `toml` config files to the new stander `ron`
 - edit the config with a TUI

-For usage please refer to `leftwm-command --help` for now.
+For usage please refer to `leftwm-config --help` for now.

 *Note: this tool is BETA software, so expect some kinks and wrinkles here and there.*